 - New House- Traditionally, consumers start to think about life insurance when they are facing key life events.
 Buying a new home is one of those key events!
-Term insurance is the ideal solution because it can be customized to meet your needs; it provides the protection you need, gives you options to align with the length of your mortgage and is affordable!
-Check out the Select-A-Term Series.
+Term insurance is the ideal solution because it can be customized to meet your needs; it provides the protection you need, gives you options to align with the length of your mortgage, and is affordable!

 - New Baby- Welcoming a new baby into the family is most likely the best (and scariest) day of your clients' lives.
 Those maternal/paternal instincts are a force to be reckoned with.
 Make sure your clients know about child riders that are available on many term policies, as well as the importance of protecting that child's future by insuring their own lives.

 - Education Funding- Many parents start planning for their child's education before the baby is even born.
 Advising your clients to get a term policy ensures that their children's education is paid for, no matter what happens to them down the road.
 Strategies like laddering term life insurance can help to stagger coverage amounts to cover educational needs.

 - Estate Planning- Whenever two people get married or enter into a long-term relationship, they should have their first encounter with estate planning.
 At a minimum, term life insurance, and a will, should be part of any estate planning process.